 \section{Our Proposed ChainFL System}

 In this section, we present the architecture of ChainFL and describe its main components.
-As shown in Fig. \ref{fig:archiChainFL}, ChainFL includes two-layer blockchain in which the subchain layer is formed by multiple subchains and the mainchain layer is formed by one DAG-based mainchain.
-For the subchain layer, the classic multi-access edge computing scenario \cite{cao2019intelligentoffloading} is considered in smart IoT to support the IoT devices with limited resources, where edge nodes (e.g., IoT devices and access points with abundant computation resources) are partitioned into multiple independent groups (referred to as shards) to deploy subchains and act as blockchain nodes to exchange information and establish consensus.
+As depicted in Fig. \ref{fig:archiChainFL}, ChainFL employs a two-layer blockchain architecture, which comprises a subchain layer, consisting of multiple subchains, and a mainchain layer, featuring a single DAG-based mainchain.

+The subchain layer of ChainFL is based on the classic multi-access edge computing scenario \cite{cao2019intelligentoffloading} which is commonly employed in smart IoT environments to support IoT devices with limited resources.
+In this scenario, edge nodes (e.g., IoT devices and access points with abundant computation resources) are partitioned into multiple independent groups (referred to as shards) that deploy subchains and act as blockchain nodes to facilitate information exchange and consensus formation.
 To meet the requirements of access control for IoT devices, the consortium blockchain is adopted in the subchain.
 On the other hand, the mainchain can be deployed on many distributed edge nodes or trusted computation platforms to maintain and validate transactions submitted by shards in a decentralized manner.

-\emph{Shard Entities and Training Manner:} There are several types of entities in each shard, including IoT devices, Subchain Leader Node (SLN), Subchain Follower Node (SFN).
-In each shard, the training task is performed in a synchronous manner.
-The interactions between subchains and the mainchain are independent and asynchronous.
-Then, the combination of synchronous and asynchronous training is carried out in ChainFL.
-More details of the interaction are described in Section \ref{subsec:procedure}.
+\emph{Shard Entities and Training Manner:} Within each shard, there exist several entity types, including IoT devices, Subchain Leader Nodes (SLNs), and Subchain Follower Nodes (SFNs).
+Each shard conducts the training task in a synchronous manner, while interactions between subchains and the mainchain occur independently and asynchronously.
+As a result, ChainFL integrates both synchronous and asynchronous training manners.
+Further details of the interaction process are described in Section \ref{subsec:procedure}.

-To well elaborate, the layered architecture of ChainFL shown in Fig. \ref{fig:archiChainFL} is described as follows.
+To well elaborate, the layered architecture of ChainFL, as shown in Fig. \ref{fig:archiChainFL}, is described as follows.